danyalejandro/imgzoompan/README.md

                       A value of 0 disables this functionality (default: 3).
  * **ButtonDownFcn**: Mouse button down function callback.
 Recieves a function reference to your custom ButtonDown handler, which will be executed first.
-Your function must have the arguments (hObject, event) and will work as described in Matlab's documentation for 'WindowButtonDownFcn'.
-See example2.mat for example code.
+Your function must have the arguments (hObject, event) and will work as described in [Matlab's documentation for 'WindowButtonDownFcn'](https://www.mathworks.com/help/matlab/ref/matlab.ui.figure-properties.html#buiwuyk-1-WindowButtonDownFcn).
+See **examples/example2.m** for related example code.
  * **ButtonUpFcn**: Mouse button up function callback.
 Works the same way as the 'ButtonDownFcn' option.

 ## Zoom behaviour: